Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 - The ability to sign up and create an account.
 - Superuser has the ability to maintain the website, by updating or deleting cars.
 - The ability to add cars to the 'bag' and see the cost dynamically update.
-- If something is in the 'bag', font will be bold and a diffrent colour to give the user visual feedback.
+- If something is in the 'bag', font will be bold and a different colour to give the user visual feedback.
 - Fixtures is used in order to load data very quickly into a django database so we don't have to do it all manually in the admin.
 - Simple back to top button.
 - Bootstrap Toast Notifications.